 How to host a cocktail party at home

 There are so many great excuses to entertain during the holidays.
-My personal favorite way to entertain is with a cocktail party.
+My personal favorite way to entertain is with a cocktail & appetizers party.

-We used to do a girls gift exchange in our old neighborhood.
+We used to do a holiday girls night in gift exchange in our old neighborhood.
 It was small and relaxed, and the gifts weren’t more than $10.
 With that as my inspiration I created a cocktail party buffet with items that are easy to prepare.